tiazhkorobv/project/README.md

 3. The CursorYT.png file is icon  fatures extension in browser extantion bar.

-## Install the extension now and enhance your YouTube watching!
+## Install this extension and enhance your YouTube watching!